Skip to Content

 Here are a few things that make homemade spice blends so much easier!

-• Empty Spice Jar Set – Keep all your spices in matching glass jars with this easy set.
-Comes with labels, chalk pen and a funnel.
+• Empty Spice Jar Set – Keep all your spices in matching glass jars with this matching jar set.
+These are the same jars I used in the photos.

 • Mini Mason Jars – An easy way to store a couple spice blends and reuse the jars for other purposes when you run out.

-• Label Maker – I love my DYMO label maker and use it for almost everything, including labelling my spices.
+• Label Maker – I love my DYMO label maker and use it for almost everything, including labeling my spices.

-• Canning Funnel – Avoid spilling and use one of these to add your spice mix to the jar.
+• Steel Spice Funnel – Avoid spilling and use one of these to add your spice mix to the jar.

 7 Easy Homemade Spice Blends